-- Promote a safe, orderly and stimulating school environment supporting active teaching and learning for all students regardless of, for example, actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender or sex, and prohibit denigration of a student's physical size/shape; - Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources; - Coordinate training in support of the District's policies: Dignity for All Students (7550), Sexual Harassment of Students (7551), Student Gender Identity (7552) and Hazing of Students (7553); - Be responsible for monitoring and reporting on the effectiveness of the District's Bullying Prevention and Intervention Policy; - Maintain confidentiality in accordance with federal and state law.
+- Promote a safe, orderly and stimulating school environment supporting active teaching and learning for all students regardless of, for example, actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, and prohibit denigration of a student's physical size/shape; - Identify curricular resources that support infusing civility in classroom instruction and classroom management; and provide guidance to staff as to how to access and implement those resources; - The District Dignity Act Coordinator is responsible for coordinating training in support of the District's policies: Dignity for All Students (7550), Sexual Harassment of Students (7551), Student Gender Identity (7552) and Hazing of Students (7553); Diversity (????) - Be responsible for monitoring and reporting on the effectiveness of the District's Bullying Prevention and Intervention Policy; - Maintain confidentiality in accordance with federal and state law.